BRIDGE2THINK/video_grabber/README.md

  -  **timeout:**  *(default: 60)* The timeout for the scraper.
 Will trigger a `VideoGrabber::Timeout` if the delay is met.
  - **keep_browser_open** *(default: false)* If activated, will keep the scraper's browser open as long as you do not stop it (using the `stop` public method.).
  - **headless_enabled** *(default: true)* If disabled, will open your Firefox browser to crawl your links.
+- **attributes** This option enables you to pass html attributes that will be passed to your crawled links elements.
  - **firefox_extension_path** If passed, your Scraper instance will run using the given extension (`.xpi` file).
 Useful if you want to benefit from an Adblocker for instance

 ## Versioning